 Types of autoimmune diseases

-Autoimmune diseases are often chronic diseases that affect the quality of life of people with them.
+Autoimmune diseases are often chronic diseases that affect the quality of life of the people affected.

 Systemic lupus erythematosus (SLE)